 Voting Process

-The initial purpose of the voting process is to operationalize the GBA bylaws, voting activities and help the organization meet the criteria outlined in the GBA Bylaws document.
+The initial purpose of the voting process is to operationalize the GBA bylaws and voting activities.

-DAO members may submit proposals to the DAO.
-The DAO members may use their vote tokens to determine the outcome of a proposal.
-The proposals are considered in accordance with a Quadratic Voting process.
+DAO members may submit proposals to the DAO and use their Voting Tokens to determine the outcome of a proposal.
+The proposals are considered in accordance with a quadratic voting process.
 This allows members to use or spend their vote based on the importance to the proposal.
 As individuals earn rewards, they also earn the right to influence the direction and activities of the GBA.

 Utility Token

-Members can use GBA Utility tokens to pay for GBA products or services, and to pay transaction fees when users access or use certain resources on the network, such as an interaction with a smart contract application.
+Members can use GBA Utility Tokens to pay for GBA products or services, and to pay transaction fees when users access or use certain resources on the network.

 The Ethereum-based GBA Utility Token can be used to transfer value across the network of supported blockchains.

-The Utility token will be tied to the value of Ethereum.
-It can be bought from and redeemed by the GBA for an equivalent number of Ethereum ETH tokens.
+The Utility Token will be tied to the value of Ethereum and can be bought from and redeemed by the GBA for an equivalent number of Ethereum (ETH) okens.

-Utility tokens are “sold” by sending Ethereum to the GBA Ethereum main net account to receive an equal number of utility tokens.
-Conversely, Utility tokens may be redeemed/exchanged for an equal number of Ethereum tokens.
+Utility Tokens are “sold” by sending Ethereum to the GBA Ethereum main net account to receive an equal number of Utility Tokens.
+Conversely, Utility Tokens may be redeemed/exchanged for an equal number of Ethereum Tokens.

-Other blockchains will be supported in the future for sale and redemption but the value of utility tokens will always remain equal to the current value of Ethereum and exchanged with the blockchain’s local currency according to that rate.
+Other blockchains will be supported in the future for sale and redemption, but the value of Utility Tokens will always remain equal to the current value of Ethereum and exchanged with the blockchain’s local currency according to that rate.

-Redemption fees will include whatever transaction costs/fees assessed by redeeming local blockchain.
+Redemption fees will include the transaction costs or fees are assessed by redeeming local blockchain.

 The number issued is always equal to the number of Ethereum in the GBA’s Ethereum account.